 Whistler vs. Blackcomb: Which has Better Skiing?

-So you’re going to ski Whistler Blackcomb.
+So you’re planning to ski Whistler Blackcomb.

+Lucky you!
 One of the best vacation spots in Canada, it consistently rakes in awards for also being one of the world’s top ski resorts.

 We’ve lived most of our lives in the province of British Columbia (where the ski resort is located).
-And we’ve gone skiing at Blackcomb and Whistler umpteen times!

 Surrounded by fabulous scenery, skiers take a break from skiing